Athanasios-Sakatziadis/Ecommerce-sales-analysis/README.md

 3. **SQL Analysis**:
    - I Used SQL queries to answer business questions related to top products, regional performance, and customer trends.
 4. **Visualization**:
-   - I Visualized the insights using Power BI to create dynamic dashboards for storytelling.
+   - I Visualized the insights using Tableau to create dynamic dashboards.

 The project is based on a pretend email request from Maria Johnson, Sales Manager: